JoeYerardi/covered-ca-map/README.md

 # covered-ca-map
-Leaflet.js map of Covered California enrollees by county and subsidy status
+Leaflet.js map of Covered California enrollees by county